Apple iPhone 8 full review

-There is one huge difference between the iPhone X and the iPhone 8 (and the iPhone 8 Plus) and it may be the thing that turns you off the iPhone X altogether.
+There is one huge difference between the iPhone X and the iPhone 8 and 8 Plus and it may be the thing that turns you off the iPhone X altogether.

-The trade off for getting the bigger screen on the iPhone 8 is the demise of the Home Button.
-Yes, the trademark Home Button, which was perhaps as part of a design of the iPhone as the click wheel was on the iPod, has gone.
+The trade-off for getting the bigger screen on the iPhone 8 is the demise of the Home Button.
+Yes, the trademark Home Button - arguably as much a part of the iPhone's iconic design as the clickwheel was on the iPod - has gone.

 There is another change as a result of the missing Home Button.
 Touch ID, Apple's fingerprint recognition system for securing your phone so that only you could open it, and allowing you to pay for things using Apple Pay, has been replaced with Face ID.

-There is a lot of concern buzzing around the web about how reliable Face ID will be, how secure it will be, and how it will be implemented.
+There is a lot of concern buzzing around the web about the reliability of Face ID and how secure it is.

 Those are the main differences that will probably make the biggest difference to you.
-But there are a few more differences between the iPhone 8 and iPhone X in terms of specs.
+But there are a few more differences between the iPhone 8, 8 Plus and iPhone X in terms of specs.